An Introduction to XSLT

 3. The MDN Web Docs XSLT Section offers practical insights and examples.

-4. For Clevr-specific use cases, refer to our Export Module Help Center articles.
+4. For Clevr-specific use cases, refer to our Export Module and Import Module Help Center articles.

 Ready to Dive In?

-Now that you have a general understanding of what XSLT 1.0 is and how it can be used in the Clevr Export Module, it’s time to start writing your transformations.
-If you're already familiar with XSLT and want to jump straight into writing, follow our Quick Start Guide to get started right away.
+Now that you have a general understanding of what XSLT 1.0 is and how it can be used on the Clevr platform, it’s time to start writing your transformations.
+If you're already familiar with XSLT and want to jump straight into writing, follow our Import and Export Quick Start Guide to get started right away.

 For those who are new to XSLT or want a refresher on the basics, the next article, Basic Syntax, will introduce the core structure of XSLT 1.0, covering templates, elements, and attributes.

-This foundational knowledge will help you begin building export definitions for transforming data into formats like CSV, JSON, and XML.
+This foundational knowledge will help you begin begin building transformation definitions for processing data between formats like CSV, JSON, and XML.
 If you're ready to see how XSLT works in practice, continue to one of the articles below and start writing your first XSLT transformations:

 • Related Articles